 So you have a boatload of credit card debt and you want to pay if off ASAP.
 Well for starters, that’s a good mindset for you to have!
-Paying interest on credit card debt is one of the biggest wastes of money ever…
+Paying interest on credit card debt is a huge waste of money …

 Let’s say you had a $10,000 balance at an 18% APR.
 The minimum payment is usually interest + 1% of balance (to put that in perspective, that would be $250 for the first month in this scenario).

 Under those circumstances, it would take you 342 months to pay off the entire balance, and you would have paid an extra $14,423.30 in interest!
 So that $10,000 balance actually cost you a total of $24,423.30!

 Some banks have a different formula for calculating the minimum payment, but you get the idea… interest payments are a totally preventable rip-off.
 Here are seven techniques for how to pay off credit card debt fast…

 (1) Prioritize your credit card debt

 First and foremost, if your debt is spread across multiple cards, organize them from the highest APR to the lowest APR.
 Then you will want to make sure you really focus on using the techniques below to wipe out the debt on the highest-rate card(s) first.
 An alternative strategy, for those seeking a quick win and a way to create some positive momentum is to pay down your card with the smallest balance first.
 While not as financially efficient it can be a great way to get the ball rolling.

 If you’re taking a lump sum from your savings to pay off credit card debt fast (like this week) then this advice that follows won’t be applicable to you.
 However, if it looks like it’s going to take you at least a few months to completely eliminate your credit card debt, keep reading.